EnKhash/Legends/Readme.md

 3- Qayyem.SA: is just an advertisment to somone's Website ( no worries we're getting paid ;)

 4- Game Geek!: that's one of the most awesome Website for Veiwing the top Hits in "Gaming Fild" Make sure to vist and Register there too ;)

+5- SOCCER: here you can see all the matches , goals and news in the whole world give thier Website a visit =))